U.S. visa photo 2x2

 Visa checklist

-Open the main visa checklist to review the usual documents, key differences, and matching photo pages before you upload anything or book an appointment.
+Review the usual documents, key differences, and matching photo pages before you submit.

 Open visa checklistNeed a clean background first?